sarahesbie/100-days-of-code/log.md

 # 100 Days Of Code - Log - Sarah Brown

+### Day 24: May 01, 2020 (Friday)

+CSS Animations

+- Started a just-for-fun project for visualising the 'square breathing' technique (breathe in, hold, breath out, hold)
+- Working with CSS animations to create a 'bubble' that follows the square in four-second intervals.
+- This is a WIP - I'll come back to it for sure, and maybe experiment with some other visualisations.
+- Next steps: tidy up the code, make sure the timing is right, adjust the colour palette, add text to prompt breathing

+**Link(s) to work**: [Square Breathing Visualisation repo](https://github.com/sarahesbie/square-breatihng)

+**Thoughts**
+It's really hard to dedicate one hour to writing code every single day.
+Especially if you're not supposed to count work.
+How are people supposed to work, eat regularly, walk 10,000 steps, spend time with people you like, read books, and be outside...
+AND spend an hour every day coding?
+I get that it's a challenge, and perhaps I'm not taking it _seriously_ enough.
+But, I don't really think that I need to.

+With that in mind, today I decided to have some fun with this and play with CSS animations.

+### Day 23: April 30, 2020 (Thursday)

+Skipped

+### Day 22: April 29, 2020 (Wednesday)

+Skipped

+### Day 21: April 28, 2020 (Tuesday)

+Skipped

+### Day 20: April 27, 2020 (Monday)

+Continued Ruby tutorial - forgot to log on the day, can't remember what I learned!!

+### Day 19: April 26, 2020 (Sunday)

+Skipped

+### Day 18: April 25, 2020 (Saturday)

+Skipped

 ### Day 17: April 24, 2020 (Friday)

 Fun with Ruby: